Tributes Paid to Mahatma Gandhi on 155th Birth Anniversary | Entertainment

 - India

-Andhra Pradesh Chief Minister N Chandrababu Naidu and Governor S Abdul Nazeer on Wednesday paid rich tributes to Mahatma Gandhi on his 155th birth anniversary.
+Andhra Pradesh Chief Minister N Chandrababu Naidu and Governor S Abdul Nazeer honored Mahatma Gandhi on his 155th birth anniversary on Wednesday.

-Marking the occasion, Governor Nazeer emphasized that Gandhi Jayanthi is globally celebrated as the 'International Day of Non-Violence', underscoring Gandhi's ultimate sacrifice for the nation.

-The Governor highlighted Gandhi's global impact through his peaceful resistance and mass civil disobedience, which has inspired numerous world leaders.
-In his statement from the Raj Bhavan, Nazeer noted Gandhi's advocacy for simple living and principles of 'Truth' and 'Non-violence'.
+The Governor remarked that Gandhi Jayanthi is observed worldwide as the 'International Day of Non-Violence,' emphasizing that Gandhi's sacrifices were pivotal for the nation.
+He noted Gandhi's global impact through his peaceful resistance and mass civil disobedience, which has inspired numerous world leaders.
+Gandhi's dedication to simple living and his unwavering belief in 'Truth' and 'Non-violence' continue to inspire generations, he said in a press release from the Raj Bhavan.

-Meanwhile, Chief Minister Naidu, in his message, stressed the importance of following Gandhi's principles of non-violence that were pivotal in India's freedom struggle against British rule.

 (With inputs from agencies.)